GPlay97/hue-node-telegram/README.md

 #### Turn on the lights
 Send `/on` to your personal connected Telegram Bot.

+---
+To set a custom brightness, specify your desired level (0-100) after the command.

+e.g. `/on 15`

+---

 #### Turn off the lights
 Send `/off`.